-Many pool owners seem to believe that having a salt water pool will require a great deal more maintenance than a regular chlorine pool but that is not actually the case.
+Many pool owners seem to believe that having a salt water pool will require a great deal more maintenance than a regular chlorine pool, but that is not actually the case.

 Let’s dive right into it!

-Salt water swimming pools: The basics
+Salt water pool maintenance: The basics

 Saltwater pool owners across the globe will tell you that this type of pool is far better than the average chlorine swimming pool (which we will go into more detail with later on).